 The Cloud Massager comes with a 100% money-back guarantee and the best shiatsu foot massager on our list.

-The NURSAL Foot Massager is the best foot massage machine for those on a budget.
+The RENPHO Foot Massager is the best foot massage machine for those on a budget.
 It’s a quality machine at an affordable price.
 This massager is a multi-function device.
 With 5 function keys, it’s adjustable to your preferences.

 The air pressure function firmy hugs your feet but not excessively to the point of discomfort.
 The soft fabric foot covers are easily removable for keeping things sanitary and hygienic.

 The machine completely encompasses the foot and the kneading motion reaches from the toes to the bottom of and up to the sides and back of the heel.
 The openings are generously wide, making it easy to insert your feet.

 At a manageable size, this foot massager is easily stored.
 The size also makes it portable, and at approximately 5 lbs., you could effortlessly tote it along on vacation and even bring to the office to give those tired feet a mid-day break.

 The RENPHO accommodates shoe sizes up to 12 but likely wouldn’t be comfortable for someone with particularly large feet.
 It uses 110 voltage.
 The one downside of the RENPHO is it’s a bit noisier than its counterparts.

 - Heat: No